MaastrichtU-IDS/fair-enough/README.md

 * Its popularity and simplicity enable more people to contribute, and add their own FAIR assessments that matters to their community
 * Its ecosystem is mature and contains most libraries needed to implement the assessment of online resources (e.g. extruct to extract metadata embedded in HTML, RDFLib to parse RDF metadata).
 As a matter of fact even the FAIR evaluator written in ruby needed to call some python dependencies like extruct!

-Even if python itself is a relatively slow language, we put a lot of importance in the efficiency and simplicity of the code.
-Evaluations are directly started by the API (FastAPI) on an asynchronous worker (Celery) using a message broker (RabbitMQ) which can scale easily in clusters.
+Even if python itself is not the fatest language, we put a lot of importance in the efficiency and simplicity of the code.
+Evaluations are directly started by the API (FastAPI) on a asynchronous workers (Celery) using a message broker (RabbitMQ) which can scale easily in clusters.
 The python files for each test in a collection are executed one after the other, each assessment adds a result entry with the score and log for the evaluated resource to an object passed down to the next.

 ## 📝 Add an assessment